QComputingSoftware/pypi-qiskit-connector/README.md

 pip install qiskit-connector
 ```

-This will also pull in functionalities powered by:
+This will also pull in functionalities powered by Qiskit SDK:
 - `qiskit>=2.0.0`